JohnGardiner93/basic-javascript-mini-projects/README.md

 Advanced Feature List:

+- Alternating background color in task list
+- Control width of form and of task rows using something other than Flexbox
 - Ability to reorder task list
 - History of task completion in viewable window
 - Due date for tasks